intentor/adic/README.md

 	}
 }
 ```
-**Hint**: it's also possible to wire any dependencies through constructor.
+**Hint:** it's also possible to wire any dependencies through constructor.
 However, in this case the dependencies will only be resolved once, during instantiation.

-**Note**: it's a good practice to place all your commands under the same namespace, so it's easy to register them.
+**Note:** it's a good practice to place all your commands under the same namespace, so it's easy to register them.

 ##### Types of commands